ahmedadel0007/Embedded-Linux/README.md

        all these errors are handled in the bash script using if conditions for each error and all explined in the script comments

+      chmod command is not working even though i installed the package of it while ./config_parser.sh is working just fine and that is shown in the screenshoot given

+thank you